CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Introduction

 Knowledge graphs (KGs) are a rich resource for retrieving fact-based answers to queries.
 However, real-world KGs are often incomplete.
 For example, in Freebase~\cite{Bollacker2008Freebase}, among more than 3 million persons, only 25\% have a recorded nationality and only 6\% have information about their parents~\cite{West2014Knowledge}.
 Similarly, in Wikidata~\cite{Vrandecic2014Wikidata} only 50\% of the artists have a recorded place of birth~\cite{Zhang2022Enriching}.
 Consequently, retrieving knowledge solely by traversing the graph, a procedure we refer to as \emph{symbolic execution}, is prone to missing relevant results.

 Although there has been extensive research on the link prediction task~\cite{Wang2021Survey}, these methods focus on answering simple one-hop queries, i.e., inferring a missing link between pairs of entities.
-In practice, however, the queries of real interest are usually more complex, often combining conditions through logical operators (e.g., conjunction or disjunction) and requiring multi-hop reasoning.
-Towards this end, a number of neural and neurosymbolic approaches have recently been proposed to answer complex queries on incomplete KGs~\cite{Ren2023Neural}.
+In practice, however, queries often combine conditions through logical operators (e.g., conjunction or disjunction) and require multi-hop reasoning.
+Following established terminology in prior work, we refer to such queries as \emph{complex queries}~\cite{Ren2024Neural}.
+To answer such queries on incomplete KGs, a number of neural and neurosymbolic approaches have recently been proposed~\cite{Ren2024Neural}.
 One of the first and most influential among them is CQD~\cite{Arakelyan2021CQD}, a neurosymbolic model, which decomposes a query into atomic link predictions, hereafter called \emph{neural execution}, and combines the results through fuzzy logic.

-Despite their success, neural query answering approaches often lack transparency, and it is not always clear why a particular answer is produced.
-While some explanation methods have been proposed for one-hop link prediction models~\cite{Rossi2022Explaining,Chang2024Path,Mohapatra2023Integrating,Zhang2023PaGE-Link}, they are not directly applicable to complex queries.
-Moreover, such methods typically focus on identifying \emph{important triples} in the KG for a given prediction.
-In contrast, complex queries may require different types of evidence across different parts of the query, calling for novel definitions of explanation.
+Despite their success, neural query answering methods often lack transparency, and it is not always clear why a particular answer is produced.
+While some explanation methods have been proposed for one-hop link prediction models~\cite{Rossi2022Explaining,Chang2024Path,Mohapatra2023Integrating,Zhang2023PaGE-Link}, they are not directly applicable to complex queries and typically focus on identifying \emph{important triples} in the KG for a given prediction.
+In contrast, complex queries may require different types of evidence across different parts of the query, calling for novel explanation definitions.
 In this work, we focus on the constituent parts of a query, which we refer to as \emph{atoms}, and aim to explain the \emph{importance of each atom} contributing to the ranking of an answer.

-We hypothesize that quantifying the contribution of query atoms is useful in different ways: (1) it allows users to investigate the neural model's influence on each query atom, increasing their trust in the results, (2) it provides novel insights into the behavior of neural models and reveals potential weaknesses, supporting comparison and guiding future improvements, (3) it highlights the query parts where the neural model’s inference of missing knowledge strongly affects an answer’s ranking, helping domain experts identify and correct gaps in the KG or data scientists debug the model or queries.
+We argue that quantifying the contribution of query atoms is useful in different ways: (1) it helps domain experts identify and correct gaps in the KG by revealing which parts of a query rely most strongly on inferred knowledge; (2) it supports users and domain experts in debugging and refining queries by showing which query atoms have the greatest influence on the final ranking of an answer, and (3) it helps data scientists to debug and improve complex query answering models.